Our Board & Staff

 Micah Craig

 What’s up friends!
-My name is Micah (He/They) and I am a cosmic compilation of Virgo sun, Gemini moon, Aries rising, and overall free spirited Queer human being energy who set out on their very own path into the realm of trail work the summer of 2022, beginning as an introductory Range Crew Member with ESCC and was called back by the mountains for another season in 2023, this time to mentor my very own Range Crew as a Crew Leader with ESCC in the mountains of the Inyo National Forest.
+My name is Micah and I am a cosmic compilation of Virgo sun, Gemini moon, Aries rising, and overall free spirited Queer human being energy who set out on their very own path into the realm of trail work the summer of 2022, beginning as an introductory Range Crew Member with ESCC and was called back by the mountains for another season in 2023, this time to mentor my very own Range Crew as a Crew Leader with ESCC in the mountains of the Inyo National Forest.
 Now with another trail-work season closely upon the horizon combined with the never ending need to get myself dirty again, I find myself being drawn back to the wonderful realm of my ESCC family, beyond stoked and ready to continue my own self-development and work diligently to impact others and the lands around us in which we live and work to preserve daily through stewardship and community.
 As a (forever) student of the earth, ally to ALL, opposed to injustice and inequality, lover of life, appreciator of the weird things, curator of creativity and curiosity, music enthusiast, nature nerd, fellow human being, steward of this wild thing we call earth, (and much much more) I’m grateful for yet another opportunity to pursue my passion in building community through outdoor stewardship with my ESCC family of queers in the woods!

 Marta Cigalla